ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 # Attribution

-This COC was adopted from the [Rands Leadership Slack COC](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md).
+This COC was adopted from the [Rands Leadership Slack COC](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) and [NashGameDev Code of Conduct](https://nashgame.dev/codeofconduct/).